Visiting Student Research Collaborator (VSRC)

 Letter of support from your adviser or home institution

-All materials must be submitted to the Graduate Administrator by December 1 for admission to the next Fall Term or April 1 for admission to the next Spring Term.
+All materials should be submitted to the Graduate Administrator by December 1 for admission to the next Fall Term or April 1 for admission to the next Spring Term.
 If you are applying to external sources of fellowship funding you must still adhere to this submission deadline, whether or not you already know the outcome.
 If your fellowship application is not approved you may contact the Graduate Administrator to cancel your VSRC application at any time.

 All proposals will be evaluated by the department and approved VSRCs will be notified in February (Fall admission) or June (Spring admission).
 Please bear in mind that there is a very limited number of places annually, and that submission of applications by the deadline is no guarantee of success.
-If accepted, however, the student will then need to submit the formal application and financial documentation to the Graduate School by June 1 (Fall admission) or November 1 (Spring admission) to allow sufficient time for processing of the formal application and visa paperwork.
+If accepted, however, the student will then need to submit the formal application and financial documentation to the Graduate School no later than June 1 (Fall admission) or November 1 (Spring admission) to allow sufficient time for processing of the formal application and visa paperwork.